open3e/open3e/README.md

 Same way working with writing values.
 Text and numeric form can get mixed.
 Case not sensitive.
 Can be used with 'complete' datapoints as well.
 * Defaults `-c can0` and `-cnfg devices.json` implemented so no need to specify 'usually' (except you use different settings).
 If devices.json not found arg default will be ignored.
 * All data point codecs defined are checked for correct length values.
 If you get an assert error please check you customer specific data point definitions!
+* System information, specifically connected devices and their features, is now published when requesting it via the command `{"mode": "system"}`.

 # Installation
 Hint: An installation guide is available also in [German language](https://github.com/open3e/open3e/wiki/030-Installation-und-Inbetriebnahme-von-open3E).